kshardha/cicdnewman/README.md

 TODO: Apply granular permissions according to least priv.

-# 04 - add automated postman collection testing to pipeline
+# 04 - automated postman collection testing

-This section demonstrates how to add lambda function to run postman collections via code pipeline stage.
-This is the lambda function responsible for executing a postman collection.
+This section demonstrates how to execute postman collections via code pipeline and store our test results in S3.
+We will deploy a lambda function responsible for executing Postman collections.

 NOTE: This lambda function needs permissions to
 - allow read access to S3 bucket to get postman collection and environment files